 There are additional pantries in the region.
+Soup kitchens are also located in Eugene and other towns.
 All are focused on low income families.
-If these centers can’t help you, find more Lane County food banks.
+If these centers can’t help you, find more Lane County free food banks.

 The White Bird - Clinic offers both dental and health care assistance on a sliding fee scale.
 Provides both dental and medical care focused on those with little or no income and no insurance.
 Eugene Oregon.
 Call (541) 484-4800

 Volunteers in Medicine Clinic - The center is a volunteer medical clinic dedicated to providing primary medical health care, labs and testing, medications, mental health, information and referrals to low income and uninsured adults in Lane County.
 Primary medical care will be provided for all individuals who meet eligibility guidelines.
 Services include: doctors appointments, minor trauma, information on drug assistance programs, such as that from Walmart and Humana, prevention and health maintenance, health education, mental health services, prescription assistance, specialty and diagnostic referral, diabetic management and education program and other provider-dependent procedures.
 Call (541) 686-3797

 Other community clinics to call for low cost or free medical care include Mckenzie River Clinic ((541) 822-3341) as well as Lakeside Clinic ((541) 937-2134).